ZeTornio/Risiko/README.md

-# Probabilities in Risiko (and generalization)
+# Probabilities in Risk (and generalization)
-Ever wondered which are the probabilities in Risiko?
+Ever wondered which are the probabilities in Risk?
 Here you can find the answer!

 The code is generalized, you can choose the type of dice (_n_ faces), the number of dice of the attacker (_m\_att_) and of the defender (_m\_def_).